alkmei/fake-overflow/README.md

 Add design docs in *images/*

 ## Instructions to setup and run project
+IMPORTANT: MAKE SURE YOUR TERMINAL IS IN THE CORRECT DIRECTORY BEFORE RUNNING ANY COMMANDS
 ### Frontend
 The frontend uses React and Typescript through Vite.
 Install dependencies with
 ```shell